-Our Chief Financial Officer and Chief Administrative Officer, Trevor S. Lang, has recently resigned and if we continue to lose key management or are unable to attract and retain the talent required for our business, our financial performance could suffer.
+If we lose key management or are unable to attract and retain the talent required for our business, our financial performance could suffer.

-Our performance depends largely on the efforts and abilities of our senior management, including our Co-Founder and Chairman, Thomas D. Campion, our Chief Executive Officer, Richard M. Brooks, our President and General Merchandising Manager, Lynn K. Kilbourne and our Executive Vice President of Stores, Ford K. Wright.
-We recently announced the resignation of our Chief Financial Officer and Chief Administrative Officer, Trevor S. Lang for personal reasons effective in June, 2011.
-While we are in the process of recruiting a new Chief Financial Officer, no assurances can be given that we will be successful in finding a suitable replacement in a timely fashion or that we will not incur greater costs than expected to attract a new Chief Financial Officer.
-Competition for highly qualified senior management personnel is intense, and we expect that replacement of our Chief Financial Officer could be costly, time consuming, and could distract our management team from running the Company's business.
-Until a suitable replacement can be found, our Chief Executive Officer will have responsibility as our principal accounting and financial officer.
+Our performance depends largely on the efforts and abilities of our senior management, including our Co-Founder and Chairman, Thomas D. Campion, our Chief Executive Officer, Richard M. Brooks, our President and General Merchandising Manager, Lynn K. Kilbourne, our Chief Financial Officer, Marc D. Stolzman and our Executive Vice President of Stores, Ford K. Wright.
 None of our employees have employment agreements with us and we do not plan to obtain key person life insurance covering any of our employees.
 If we lose the services of one or more of our key executives, we may not be able to successfully manage our business or achieve our growth objectives.
 As our business grows, we will need to attract and retain additional qualified management personnel in a timely manner and we may not be able to do so.